What is a LIT and What Can They Do?

 rebuild your worth, book a free consultation todayBook Now

-More and more in this time of uncertainty, we hear of Canadians struggling with overwhelming debt.
-Many of us have lost our jobs, lost our businesses or striving to keep it all together.
+More often than not, and especially now in this time of financial uncertainty, we hear stories from Canadians struggling with overwhelming debt.
+Many have lost jobs, lost businesses or are struggling to keep it all together.

 Well, like most things, it’s best to start at the beginning.

-So, what is a Licensed Insolvency Trustee (LIT) anyway?
+What is a Licensed Insolvency Trustee (LIT) and how can they help me?

 1. A Licensed Insolvency Trustee is the only professional that is authorized to govern consumer proposals and bankruptcies.
 They can reduce your debt owing to a fraction of the original amount.